frelon/suse-elemental/docs/building-linux-image.md

     chmod +x config.sh
     ```

-## Install operating system on target device
+## Install operating system on a target device

 Once you run the below command, the virtual disk created as part of the [Prepare the Installation Target](#prepare-the-installation-target) section now holds a ready to boot image that will run `openSUSE Tumbleweed` and will be configured as described in the [Prepare Basic Configuration](#prepare-basic-configuration) section.